 - Executive function, insight often involves knowing what action to take in any given situation, such as planning routes, and age is not always a factor.
 Insight is essential for self-monitoring personal driving ability.

 These domains are evaluated for skills essential in a driving environment.

 Cognitive Impairment and Medical Problems

 Medical problems can affect the ability of older adults to drive safely, and cognitive impairment, such as dementia, can increase this risk.
-Primary care providers can screen for risky driving behaviors among older drivers with cognition problems.
+Medical Professionals can screen for risky driving behaviors among older drivers with cognition problems.
 During an office visit, they can determine the severity and etiology of the cognitive impairment, using brief tests to determine the level of risk before counseling them and their family members or caregivers about driving tests or other transportation options